 Gregory Gooding is a corporate partner and member of the firm’s Mergers & Acquisitions Group.
-His practice focuses on mergers and acquisitions ...
+His practice focuses on mergers ...

 Read Full Biography

 Gregory Gooding is a corporate partner and member of the firm’s Mergers & Acquisitions Group.
-His practice focuses on mergers and acquisitions and other transactions for financial institutions, private equity funds and other domestic and international clients.
+His practice focuses on mergers and acquisitions and other transactions for public companies, financial institutions, private equity funds and other domestic and international clients.
 Mr. Gooding also has extensive experience in securities offerings, restructurings and special committee assignments.
-He is recognized for M&A by The Legal 500 US (2019).
-In previous editions of the guide he is lauded by clients for being “extremely responsive, diligent and business savvy.”
-Mr. Gooding is ranked as a leading M&A lawyer in Latin America by Chambers USA (2018), Chambers Latin America (2018) and Chambers Global (2019), where sources have noted he “stands out for his hands-on approach to a deal.”
-In previous editions of the guide he is noted for being “very well versed in everything cutting-edge,” “pragmatic, with his eye on the ball in terms of getting the deal done,” and “[h]e really knows what is commercial and what will fly in the market.”
+He is recognized for M&A by The Legal 500 US (2019) and IFLR1000 (2020).
+In The Legal 500 US, he has been lauded by clients for being “extremely responsive, diligent and business savvy.”
+Mr. Gooding is ranked as a leading M&A lawyer in Latin America by Chambers USA (2018), Chambers Latin America (2020) and Chambers Global (2020), where sources have noted he “stands out for his hands-on approach to a deal.”
+In previous editions of the guide, he is noted for being “very well versed in everything cutting-edge” and “pragmatic, with his eye on the ball in terms of getting the deal done.”
+He receives further praise for his knowledge of “what is commercial and what will fly in the market.”
 Mr. Gooding is also recognized by Latin Lawyer 250 (2017) for his high profile in Latin America.

 Mr. Gooding joined Debevoise in 1988 and became a partner in 1996.
 He was resident in the firm’s Hong Kong office from its opening in 1994 until 1998.
 Mr. Gooding received his J.D. from Yale Law School in 1987, where he was managing editor of the Journal of International Law, and his A.B. from Kenyon College in 1983.
 Prior to joining the firm, he served as law clerk to the Hon.
 Robert Hill, U.S. Court of Appeals for the Fifth Circuit.